-Tier 1 Tier 2 Tier 3

-Universal Supports Targeted Supports Intensive Supports

-Proactive supports Individual or small group supports Personalized supports an individual

-that ALL students receive in order to be successful.
+Tier 1 Universal Supports Proactive supports that ALL students receive in order to be successful.
 Educators reflect on the quality of the relationships, environments, and experiences they create for students.
-Tier 1 supports are also grounded in strong and holistic instruction. students receive when universal supports are not meeting their needs; these supports do not replace Tier 1 instruction and supports.
-Approximately 20-35% of students may need additional supports in order to be successful. student receives when they have more significant needs or when Tier 2 supports are not meeting their needs.
+Tier 1 supports are also grounded in strong and holistic instruction.

+Tier 2 Targeted Supports Individual or small group supports students receive when universal supports are not meeting their needs; these supports do not replace Tier 1 instruction and supports.
+Approximately 20-35% of students may need additional supports in order to be successful.

+Tier 3 Intensive Supports Personalized supports an individual student receives when they have more significant needs or when Tier 2 supports are not meeting their needs.
 Approximately 10% of students will benefit from intense supports.

 Common across all three tiers:

-Adult collaboration and capacity-building
+- Adult collaboration and capacity-building

-Educator capacity-building
+- Educator capacity-building

-Attention to bias and antiracist mindset
+- Attention to bias and antiracist mindset

-Equity focus
+- Equity focus

-Context and Context and conditions drive conversations and solutions
+- Context and conditions drive conversations and solutions

-Studentager icyand voice
+- Student agency and voice